Protea acaulos: Conservation

 The species was not thought to be threatened in 1998, and it was assessed as 'least concern' by the South African National Biodiversity Institute (SANBI) in 2009, but it was reassessed as 'near threatened' by SANBI as of 2019.
 It is a widespread species, but the total population is thought to have been significantly reduced across the Cape Lowlands, this being due to ongoing habitat loss and degradation, so much so, that the assessors assert that the species may soon cross the threshold for being accepted as 'vulnerable', based on projected population reduction over the past three generations of the shrub.

 About 26% of this species' habitat is irreversibly modified, and habitat loss continues.
 Most of this loss is due to urban expansion and agricultural development.
 Much of its habitat has also been destroyed on the lower slopes of mountains to plant forests for use as timber.
 The population is thus thought to be decreasing as of 2019.
-SANBI infers a population reduction of 23-28% based on the projected habitat loss over the past three generations.
+SANBI infers a population reduction of 23–28% based on the projected habitat loss over the past three generations.
 Nonetheless, most of its remaining habitat is in mountainous areas where the land is being developed at a significantly lower rate than in the lowlands, thus it is considered very difficult to give an estimation of how fast the population may reduce in the future.

 In the fragmented areas in the lowlands where it does occur, its population is mostly being reduced due to wildfire suppression, which hampers its system of reproduction and thus the recruitment of young new plants.
 In these lowland areas it furthermore faces threats from overgrazing and invasive grasses.

-Areas in which it is being outcompeted by dense infestations of invasive plants are on the southern slopes of the Riviersonderend Mountains, the Agulhas Plain, the Swartberg near the town of Caledon, and in the sand fynbos between Malmesbury and Mamre.
+Areas in which it is being outcompeted by dense infestations of invasive plants are on the southern slopes of the Riviersonderend Mountains, the Agulhas Plain in the Cape Floristic Region, the Swartberg near the town of Caledon, and in the sand fynbos between Malmesbury and Mamre.

-A population is protected within the Grootbos Nature Reserve, Western Cape.
+A population is protected within the Grootbos Nature Reserve, a private nature reserve located on the edge of the Agulhas Plain.